wojciech-kulik/xcodebuild.nvim/README.md

 ## 🌳 File Tree Integration

-Xcodebuild.nvim is integrated with [nvim-tree] and [oil.nvim] to let you manage your project and files in a convenient way.
+Xcodebuild.nvim is integrated with [nvim-tree], [neo-tree], and [oil.nvim] to let you manage your project and files in a convenient way.

 Every change in the file tree presented by these plugins will be automatically reflected in the Xcode project file.